lsinfo3/zoom-evaluation/README.md

 The scripts and data provided with this repository have been used to evaluate the ODL implementation of the [ZOOM ODL Module](https://github.com/lsinfo3/zoom-odl) using [Matlab 2016](http://de.mathworks.com/products/matlab/).

 # Usage
 The main functionality of this set of scripts is to process results obtained by the ZOOM ODL Module (*./results_ISPDSL-II*) and asses their quality by comparing them to extracted flow information provided in *./data/ispdsl/*.
+The flow data has been obtained using [pcap2flow](https://github.com/stefan-geissler/pcap2flow).

 **start.m** -- This script processes the data and generates a result struct (**final_struct.mat**) that containes all the information required to reproduce the evaluation.